eikek/docspell/modules/microsite/docs/doc/uploading.md

 Furthermore, the direction of the document (one of `incoming` or `outgoing`) can be given.
 It is optional, it can be left out or `null`.

+A `folder` id can be specified.
+Each item created by this request will be placed into this folder.
+Errors are logged (for example, the folder may have been deleted before the task is executed) and the item is then not put into any folder.

 This kind of request is very common and most programming languages have support for this.
 For example, here is another curl command